stakemori/degree2/README.md

 ## Installation
 `degree2` is a package written in pure Python.
-Place it so that `SageMath` can find the package.
+Place it an appropriate directory so that `SageMath` can find the package.

 In the following, we illustrate how we install this package in "~/sage\_packages/".
 Of course the directory name may not be